YangChuantongStarry/Uptick-KB/WHITEPAPER_Tokenomics.md

 Uptick Network is built on the Cosmos-SDK and secured by the Tendermint consensus engine.
 It is classified as an application-oriented chain, and optimized to support specific applications and use cases within the broader blockchain ecosystem.

- Additionally, Uptick Network functions as an independent blockchain zone within the wider Cosmos ecosystem.
+ Additionally, Uptick Network functions as an independent blockchain zone within the wider Cosmos Ecosystem.
 It follows the general token utility and incentive model of Cosmos, but also adds its own innovative support for NFT-related infrastructure, ecosystem development, and extended DAO governance.

 For more details about the technology and architecture of Uptick Network, please refer to the [**Technical Whitepaper** ](https://github.com/UptickNetwork/Uptick-KB/blob/main/WHITEPAPER_Technical.md)